cosmos/sdk-tutorials/academy/3-my-own-chain/run-prod.md

 ### As a service

-Prepare it to run as a service.
+Prepare to run the executable as a service.
 Create a `/etc/systemd/system/checkersd.service` file with:

 ```ini
 [Unit]